francois-gm/go-kabk/go4-2021-2022-thesis-assignment/README.md

 Presentation of web notions / workshop...

-- François unpacks focus points of a web page (in 2022), talks about document structure / boilerplate, and gets into SASS (Syntactically Awesome Style Sheets)
+- François unpacks focus points of a web page (in 2022), talks about document structure / boilerplate, gets into a how-to-how of finding help and debugging online, and touches upon the *footnotes* specificity of the assignment).
 - Thomas delves into CSS functions (https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Functions), variables, calcs, rems, etc.
 - Jekyll + Markdown, work with footnotes
 - (how to) deploy on Github Pages